 The same spreadsheet also shows the application of the linear exponential smoothing model to the seasonally adjusted data, beginning in column G.

 A value for the smoothing constant (alpha) is entered above the forecast column (here, in cell G9) and for convenience it is assigned the range name "Alpha."
 (The name is assigned using the "Insert/Name/Create" command.)
 The LES model is initialized by setting the first two forecasts equal to the first actual value of the seasonally adjusted series.
-The formula used here for the LES forecast is the recursive form of the forecasting equation, namely
+The formula used here for the LES forecast is the single-equation recursive form of Brown’s model:

 This formula is entered in the cell corresponding to the third period (here, cell G15) and copied down from there.
 Notice that the LES forecast for the current period refers to the two preceding observations and the two preceding forecast errors, as well as to the value of alpha.
 Thus, the forecasting formula in row 15 refers only to data which were available in row 14 and earlier.
-(Of course, if we wished to use simple instead of linear exponential smoothing, we could substitute the SES formula here instead.)
+(Of course, if we wished to use simple instead of linear exponential smoothing, we could substitute the SES formula here instead.
+We could also use Holt’s rather than Brown’s LES model, which would require two more columns of formulas to calculate the level and trend that are used in the forecast.)

 The errors are computed in the next column (here, column H) by subtracting the forecasts from the actual values.
 The root mean squared error is computed as the square root of the variance of the errors plus the square of the mean.
 (This follows from the mathematical identity: MSE= VARIANCE(errors)+ (AVERAGE(errors))^2.)
 In calculating the mean and variance of the errors in this formula, the first two periods are excluded because the model does not actually begin forecasting until the third period (row 15 on the spreadsheet).
 The optimal value of alpha can be found either by manually changing alpha until the minimum RMSE is found, or else you can use the "Solver" to perform an exact minimization.
 The value of alpha that the Solver found is shown here (alpha=0.471154).